brangerbriz/machine-learning-docs/markdown/twitterbot-part-2-model-training-and-iteration.md

 1. We limited our model training to only several epochs using `train-80k.txt`.
 1. We didn't expriment with the learning rate, especially once `val_loss` plateaued.<span class="marginal-note" data-info="We haven't talked about this one yet, but we will soon."></span>

-It's now time to uncut those corners and train our final "base model" which we'll use to generate text and finetune in subsequent chapters.
+It's now time to uncut those corners and train our final "base model" which we'll use to generate text and fine-tune in subsequent chapters.

 <pre class="code">
     <code class="bash" data-wrap="false">